dfinke/ImportExcel/README.md

 - Added more of the Parameters from Export-Excel to Send-SQLDataToExcel, send just calls export-excel with these parameters...
 - Added support for passing a System.Data.DataTable directly to Send-SQLDataToExcel
 - Fixed a bug in Merge-MultipleSheets where if the key was "name", columns like "displayName" would not be processed correctly, nor would names like "something_ROW".
 Added tests for Compare, Merge and Join Worksheet
+- Add-Worksheet , fixed a regression with move-after, changed way default worksheet name is decided, so if none is specified, and an existing worksheet is copied (see June additions) and the name doesn't already exist, the orginal sheet name will be kept.
+If no name is given an a blank sheet is created, then it will be named sheetX where X is the number of the sheet (so if you have sheets FOO and BAR the new sheet will be Sheet3).

 # New in June 18
 - New commands - Diff , Merge and Join